Mircea Lucescu: Corvinul Hunedoara

-Mircea Lucescu was taught and learned many things about coaching from Viorel Mateianu, being very impressed by his working methods, coming to study his training sessions at FC Baia Mare, sometimes asking Mateianu to extend his training sessions so he can see more of his methods, also he went to his home where they would talk all night about football and draw tactical game schemes together.
-He started coaching while still being an active player at Corvinul Hunedoara in January 1979, when he replaced Ilie Savu, his first match taking place on 28 February 1979 in the sixteenths-finals of the 1978–79 Cupa României, losing with 3–1 after extra time in favor of Divizia B club, Metalul București.
-Three days later, he made his Divizia A debut in a 2–0 victory against Politehnica Iași in which he scored a goal, however the team relegated at the end of the season to Divizia B, but Lucescu stayed with the club, promoting back to the first division after one year and helping the club finish 3rd in the 1981–82 Divizia A, after which he left the club in order to dedicate on his work at the national team, which he was coaching simultaneously since November 1981.
-During his period spent at Corvinul, Lucescu showed his availability of discovering and promoting young players like Ioan Andone, Mircea Rednic, Michael Klein, Dorin Mateuț or Romulus Gabor.
+Lucescu learned many things about coaching from Viorel Mateianu, being very impressed by his working methods.
+He would go to study his training sessions at FC Baia Mare, sometimes asking Mateianu to extend them so he could see more of his methods.
+He would also go to his home where they would talk all night about football and draw tactical game schemes together.

+Lucescu started coaching while still an active player at Corvinul Hunedoara in January 1979, when he replaced Ilie Savu.
+His first match took place on 28 February 1979 in the round of 32 of the 1978–79 Cupa României, losing with 3–1 after extra time to Divizia B club Metalul București.
+Three days later, he made his Divizia A debut in a 2–0 victory against Politehnica Iași in which he scored a goal.
+However, the team was relegated at the end of the season to Divizia B, but Lucescu stayed with the club, helping it gain promotion back to the first division after one year.
+Then he helped the club finish third in the 1981–82 Divizia A, after which he left them to focus on his work at the national team, which he was coaching simultaneously since November 1981.
+During his time at Corvinul, Lucescu demonstrated his ability to discover and promote young players such as Ioan Andone, Mircea Rednic, Michael Klein, Dorin Mateuț and Romulus Gabor.

 Romania

-Mircea Lucescu has a total of 58 matches managed as Romania's coach, making his debut on 11 November 1981 in a 0–0 against Switzerland at the 1982 World Cup qualifiers.
-He qualified the team at Euro 1984 by winning a qualification group composed of 1982 World Cup winner, Italy with whom he earned a 0–0 on their ground and a 1–0 home victory, Czechoslovakia, Sweden and Cyprus.
-At the final tournament, which was composed of 8 teams, Romania earned a point after a 1–1 against Spain, but lost the other two games, 2–1 with West Germany and 1–0 with Portugal, leaving the competition without passing the group stage.
-He was close to win the qualification at the 1986 World Cup, finishing at just one point below second place, Northern Ireland, his last game managed taking place on 10 September 1986 in a 4–0 victory against Austria at the Euro 1988 qualifiers.
-He is also the coach that gave Gheorghe Hagi his debut at the national team at age 18 in a friendly against Norway which ended 0–0, also giving him the captain armband at the age of 20.
+Lucescu's debut as Romania's head coach took place on 11 November 1981 in a 0–0 draw against Switzerland in the 1982 World Cup qualifiers.
+He qualified the team to Euro 1984 by winning a qualification group composed of Czechoslovakia, Sweden, Cyprus and 1982 World Cup winner, Italy, earning a 0–0 away draw and a 1–0 home victory against the latter.
+In the final tournament, which was composed of eight teams, Romania earned a point after a 1–1 draw against Spain, but lost the other two games to West Germany and Portugal, thus failing to progress from their group.
+He was close to earning qualification for the 1986 World Cup, finishing just one point below second place, Northern Ireland.
+Lucescu left after a 4–0 victory against Austria in the Euro 1988 qualifiers that took place on 10 September 1986.
+He is also the coach that gave Gheorghe Hagi his national team debut at age 18 in a 0–0 friendly draw against Norway, and also gave him the captain's armband at the age of 20.